-F. Employee Benefit expenses a) As per Ind-AS 19, actuarial gain and losses are recognized in other comprehensive income and not reclassified to profit and loss in a subsequent period.
+F. Employee Benefit expenses

+- a) As per Ind-AS 19, actuarial gain and losses are recognized in other comprehensive income and not reclassified to profit and loss in a subsequent period. - b) Adjustments reflect unamortised negative past service cost arising on modification of the gratuity plan in an earlier period.
+Ind AS 19 requires such gains and losses to be adjusted to retained earnings.

-G. Deferred and contingent consideration pertaining to acquisition Adjustments reflect impact of discounting pertaining to deferred consideration and contingent consideration payable for business combinations
+G..
+Deferred and contingent consideration pertaining to acquisition

+Adjustments reflect impact of discounting pertaining to deferred consideration and contingent consideration payable for business combinations